thecity/lakitu/README.md

 * REDIS_URL - the URL of your redis server

 This will give Lakitu access to both sides of the app and make sure they're in good shape.

+Your production app should store its memcached server list in a comma-separated string of IPs in ENV['MEMCACHE_SERVERS']